 testing, the Inspection Authority or specialised cement laboratory shall seek confirmation from the

-specialised slag laboratory, and inform the obligatory inspection applicant that a six-working day
+specialised slag laboratory, and inform the obligatory inspection applicant that an additional six

 Laboratory Management System" at the same time.

-e.The specialised slag laboratory must provide the testing results to the Inspection Authority within
+e.The specialised slag laboratory shall provide the testing results to the Inspection Authority within

 six working days after receiving the calls.

-(5)Period of inspection: six working days after the receipt of samples.
-When the sample is deemed
+(5)Period of inspection: six working days upon receipt of samples, and eight working days if the

 inspection item includes compressive strength to be performed on cement age 7 days.
 When the